-Mission Preparation
+Campaign Preparation

-The following section contains the materials necessary to conduct the Prelude to Goddard mission.
-Unless you are the adventure's GM, you should stop reading through this guidebook at this point; reading further will only spoil the mission and may force the GM to do something sneaky such as switching up the order or strength of the encounters.
+The following section contains the materials necessary to conduct the Vespus campaign.
+Unless you are the GM, you should stop reading at this point; reading further will only spoil it for you and may force your GM to do something sneaky like switch up the order or strength of the individual encounters or to completely re-write individual missions.

 The GM will need a copy of the rules (which shouldn't be a problem unless something odd happens) and take the time to review them thoroughly.
-Text that appears in italics is player information, which the GM can read aloud or paraphrase to players as appropriate.
-Text in bold contains specific information for the GM.
-Plain text acts as a guide for the GM so that they may know what is intended to happen with each of the various encounters.
-The GM should thoroughly familiarize themselves with all craft statistics in preparation for the adventure.
+Plain text acts as a guide for the GM; it lets them know what is intended to happen with each of the various encounters and missions.
+Text that appears in italics is player information, which the GM can read aloud, paraphrase or have players read themselves if appropriate (for example if it is something a player character is saying).
+Underlined text contains information for the GM that should not be read aloud.
+The GM should thoroughly familiarize themselves with the statistics of the various craft in preparation for the campaign, especially since several non-canonical craft are utilized in the Vespus campaign.
+The main difference between the default stats for capital ships and the ones used in Vespus are limited to fighter complements; specifically, the following things are different: